 How do you make a chewy lemon crinkle cookie

-Step 1: Process the sugar and lemon zest in a food processor then add the wet ingredients and process until it’s pale and thickened.
+Step 1: In the bowl of a stand mixer, combine the sugar and lemon zest and mix until combined.
+Next add the wet ingredients and mix until it’s pale and thickened.

 Step 2: Add flour and baking powder and salt to the mixture, stir and refrigerate for at least an hour.

 Step 3: With a 2 tablespoon cookie scoop, form balls and dip into the powdered sugar, completely covering the balls of dough.

 I have two tips that help the powdered sugar go on smoothly and still be there after they come out of the oven.
 First sift the powdered sugar so that it is free from clumps, and second, roll the cookie balls several times in the powdered sugar so that they are completely covered with a thick layer.

 You have to refrigerate the dough for this lemon cookie recipe or they will be very thin and flat.
 That’s because the butter is melted.
 Refrigerating the dough allows the fat to harden so that they don’t spread too much when baking.

 I’ve found that a small 2 tablespoon cookie scoop makes the perfect sized cookie.
 If you go larger, they seem to flatten out more.

 These can be stored at room temperature for up to 5 days.
 You can alternatively freeze them for 3 months.